securefederatedai/openfl/docs/index.rst

 Open Federated Learning (|productName|) is a Python\* \ 3 library for federated learning that enables organizations to collaboratively train a model without sharing sensitive information.

-pen Federated Learning (|productName|) is Deep Learning framework-agnostic.
+Open Federated Learning (|productName|) is Deep Learning framework-agnostic.
 Training of statistical models may be done with any deep learning framework, such as `TensorFlow <https://www.tensorflow.org/>`_\* \ or `PyTorch <https://pytorch.org/>`_\*\, via a plugin mechanism.